 Change of Name, Address and Overseas Travel

-You are required to notify your trustee of all changes of name and/or address.
-If you wish to travel overseas you must obtain the permission of the court if you are required to make compulsory contributions otherwise you require the written approval of the trustee administering your estate.
+You are required to notify your trustee of all changes of your name and/or address.
+If you wish to travel overseas you must obtain the permission of your trustee.

-- disposing of property before bankruptcy with intent to defeat your creditors.
+- disposing of property before bankruptcy with the intent of defeating your creditors

-- operating a business under an assumed name, without advising your bankruptcy.
+- operating a business under an assumed name without disclosing your bankruptcy

 - leaving Australia without the trustee’s permission.

-The penalties for these offences vary from 6 months to 3 years imprisonment upon conviction.
+The maximum penalty for offences varies from 6 months to 5 years imprisonment upon conviction.

-If you have an existing ABN when you become bankrupt, the trustee will advise the Deputy Commissioner of Taxation of your bankruptcy.
-The Tax Office will note the date of your bankruptcy against the ABN.
-If you wish to continue to use the ABN you will need to contact the Tax Office and arrange to have your ABN reactivated.
-Regardless of Bankruptcy you will still be responsible for lodging your BAS Statement.
+If you have an existing ABN when you become bankrupt, the trustee will notify the tax office of your bankruptcy.
+The tax office will note the date of your bankruptcy against the ABN.
+If you wish to continue to use the ABN you should contact the tax office.
+Regardless of bankruptcy, you will continue to be be responsible for lodging your Business Activity Statement.

 There is no restriction on applying for an ABN after becoming a bankrupt if you do not already have one.